Troubleshoot Kerberos failures in Internet Explorer

 <% authType=UCase(Request.ServerVariables("AUTH_TYPE")) authHeader=Request.ServerVariables("HTTP_AUTHORIZATION") response.write " Authentication Method : " & authType & "<BR>" LenAuthHeader = len(authHeader) response.write " Protocol : " if Len(authType ) =0 then response.write " Anonymous" else if authType<>"NEGOTIATE" then response.write authType else if LenAuthHeader>1000 then response.write "Kerberos" else response.write "NTLM" %>

-When Kerberos is used, the request that's sent by the client is large (more than 2,000 bytes).
-This is because the
+When Kerberos is used, the request that's sent by the client is large (more than 2,000 bytes), because the

 HTTP_AUTHORIZATION header includes the Kerberos ticket.
 The following request is for a page that uses Kerberos-based Windows Authentication to authenticate incoming users.
 The size of the GET request is more than 4,000 bytes.